andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 --------------------------------------
 #### **Summary of Hourly Trends**
-+ The analysis of hourly trends data reveals distinct utilization patterns among casual and member users throughout the day.
+The analysis of "**Hourly Trends**" data reveals distinct utilization patterns among casual and member users throughout the day.
 While both user types exhibit peaks in usage during certain hours, variations in ride counts, average ride lengths, and durations provide valuable insights into user behavior and preferences.
 Several crucial observations can be recognized:
-   * **Casual Users**: Casual riders exhibit diverse usage patterns, with varying ride volumes, distances, and durations throughout the day.
++ **Casual Users Behavior**: Casual riders exhibit diverse usage patterns, with varying ride volumes, distances, and durations throughout the day.
 They often engage in longer rides, indicating a more leisurely and exploratory approach to bike usage.
 Casual users may use the service for recreational purposes, sightseeing, or occasional transportation needs.
-   * **Member Users**: Annual member users demonstrate more consistent and predictable usage patterns.
++ **Member Users Behavior**: Annual member users demonstrate more consistent and predictable usage patterns.
 They tend to have shorter ride durations, suggesting a more purposeful and efficient approach to bike usage.
 Member users are likely to use the service for regular commuting, daily transportation needs, or planned activities.
 #### **Key Questions**
 1. **How do annual members and casual riders use Cyclistic bikes differently?**
-   * Annual members tend to use Cyclistic bikes consistently throughout the day for shorter, purposeful rides, likely for daily commuting or regular transportation needs.
+   - Annual members tend to use Cyclistic bikes consistently throughout the day for shorter, purposeful rides, likely for daily commuting or regular transportation needs.
-   * Casual riders show more varied usage patterns, with longer and exploratory rides, potentially using the bikes for recreational purposes or city exploration.
+   - Casual riders show more varied usage patterns, with longer and exploratory rides, potentially using the bikes for recreational purposes or city exploration.
 2. **Why would casual riders buy Cyclistic annual memberships?**
-   * Casual riders might consider purchasing annual memberships if they find value in using Cyclistic bikes regularly for their transportation needs, such as commuting to work or running errands.
+   - Casual riders might consider purchasing annual memberships if they find value in using Cyclistic bikes regularly for their transportation needs, such as commuting to work or running errands.
-   * Promotions highlighting the cost-saving benefits, convenience, and flexibility of annual memberships can incentivize casual riders to make the switch.
+   - Promotions highlighting the cost-saving benefits, convenience, and flexibility of annual memberships can incentivize casual riders to make the switch.
 3. **How can Cyclistic use digital media to influence casual riders to become members?**
-   * Cyclistic can leverage digital media by showcasing the benefits of annual memberships, such as cost savings, convenience, and access to a reliable transportation option.
+   - Cyclistic can leverage digital media by showcasing the benefits of annual memberships, such as cost savings, convenience, and access to a reliable transportation option.
-   * Targeted advertisements and personalized offers can be used to engage casual riders and highlight the advantages of becoming a member.
+   - Targeted advertisements and personalized offers can be used to engage casual riders and highlight the advantages of becoming a member.
-   * Social media campaigns, influencer collaborations, and user testimonials can also be effective in showcasing the positive experiences of Cyclistic members.
+   - Social media campaigns, influencer collaborations, and user testimonials can also be effective in showcasing the positive experiences of Cyclistic members.

-+ By analyzing the hourly trends and understanding the habits of casual users and members, Cyclistic can tailor its marketing tactics to attract and retain both user groups.
+By analyzing the hourly trends and understanding the habits of casual users and members, Cyclistic can tailor its marketing tactics to attract and retain both user groups.
 The data-driven approach allows for targeted promotions, personalized messaging, and an enhanced user experience, ultimately driving user engagement and membership conversions.
 Further analysis of trends is likely to unveil even more detailed insights into user behavior, enabling Cyclistic to refine its strategies and maximize its effectiveness in the market.

 ### **Weekly Trends**